 Our Assistant Principals.
-John Robson and Paul Durber, along with Kerry Tarrant, our Raising Achievement Lead for Year 9, oversee the curriculum and options process and will work closely with your child's future Head of House to ensure the most suitable curriculum has been chosen.
+John Robson and Paul Durber, along with Raising Achievement Lead, Vicky West and Transition Coordinator, Wendy Day oversee the curriculum and options process and will work closely with your child's future Head of House to ensure the most suitable curriculum has been chosen.

 The next page features a list of important dates, so please keep this booklet safe over the coming months.
-There are opportunities to meet with College staff at either the options Evening (Thursday 19th January) or at Parents' Evenings where there will be lots of support for students and parents.
+There are opportunities to meet with College staff at either the options Evening (Thursday 1 February 2024) or at Parents' Evenings where there will be lots of support for students and parents.
 We have a wealth of information on our website, www.fromecollege.org

 We continually review our curriculum offer; prior to the pandemic we were poised to revise our year 9 curriculum however so much change and disruption inevitably meant plans were put on hold.
-However, we are now pleased to announce that for our September 2023 intake, students will benefit from the blend of a disciplined approach to completing key stage three as well as enjoying the freshness of choosing one option from our 'World Beyond Frome' option block.
+However, we are now pleased to announce that for our September 2024 intake, students will benefit from the blend of a disciplined approach to completing key stage three as well as enjoying the freshness of choosing one option from our 'World Beyond Frome' option block.